Shifter Ergonomics 101

 Palm-Down

 This design is mainly used for the 1-2 and 3-4 shifts around town.
-There’s a split on the top surface that flows into two vertically oriented concavities on the front face to either side of the split as it drops down for the index and middle fingers.
+There’s a split on the top surface that flows into two vertically oriented concavities on the front face to either side of the split as it drops down.
 The pocket on the left face nearest the driver is for the last joint of the thumb to hook into for more aggressive shifts in any direction.

 2-3 Shift

 In the old days of drag racing, nothing could beat the Hurst Competition-Plus 4-Speed shifters for the 2-3 shift.
 The 2-3 shift was THE shift.
 If you missed it, you could blow the motor.
-But when you nailed it, the car would lurch ahead since monster traction was almost always assured after 1st got things toasty in back.
+But when you nailed it, the car would lurch ahead since monster traction was almost always assured after 1st gear got the rubber toasty out back.

 The wing on the left side below the thumb pocket is designed so your thumb can hook under it to guarantee a solid, no-miss cross-gate shift.
-The top edge of the thumb pocket also assures that the head of the index finger’s metacarpal bone won’t slip past. (https://en.wikipedia.org/wiki/Metacarpus#/media/File:Metacarpus_%28left_hand%29_dorsal_view.png)
+The top edge of the thumb pocket also assures that the head of the index finger’s metacarpal bone won’t slip past:

 Pistol Grip Wing